David G. Roskies: Research areas

 One major focus of his work is the Holocaust, on which topic he published, in 1971, Night Words: A Midrash on the Holocaust, one of the first liturgies on the subject ever to appear.
-Night Words has entered its fifth edition, was adapted into Hebrew, and was recently reissued by CLAL as an audiocassette.
+Night Words has entered its fifth edition, was translated into Hebrew, and was reissued by CLAL as an audiobook.

 In 1984, Harvard University Press published Against the Apocalypse: Responses to Catastrophe in Modern Jewish Culture, which won the Ralph Waldo Emerson Prize from Phi Beta Kappa and has since been translated into Russian and Hebrew.
 A companion volume, The Literature of Destruction, was published by the Jewish Publication Society in 1989.

 In 2007, Roskies served as the J. B. and Maurice C. Shapiro Senior Scholar-in-Residence at the United States Holocaust Memorial Museum.
 In 2013, he published Holocaust Literature: A History and Guide with Naomi Diamant.

 A second focus of his work, since 1975, has been the folklore of Ashkenazic Jewry.
 He coauthored The Shtetl Book: An Introduction to East European Jewish Life and Lore.
 Awarded a Guggenheim Fellowship in 1985, Roskies began studying the modern Jewish return to folklore and fantasy.
 The fruits of his labor are the edition of The Dybbuk and Other Writings by S. Ansky (Yale, 1992) and the book A Bridge of Longing: The Lost Art of Yiddish Storytelling (Harvard, 1995).
 A thirtieth-anniversary edition of The Shtetl Book, meanwhile, was put out by KTAV Publishing House in 2005.

 A third focus of Roskies' work is The Jewish Search for a Usable Past, the title of a book of related essays published in 1999.
 Then, in 2008, he finally tried his hand at writing a memoir.
 Yiddishlands: A Memoir (Wayne State University Press) is the story of modern Yiddish culture as told through the lens of family history and the medium of Yiddish song.
 A CD of his mother singing accompanies the volume.

 In 1981 (with Alan Mintz), Roskies cofounded Prooftexts: A Journal of Jewish Literary History.
 Roskies has served since 1998 as editor-in-chief of the New Yiddish Library, published by Yale University Press.